H2020-InFuse/cdff/External/Readme.md

       --volume=/etc/shadow:/etc/shadow:ro --volume=/etc/gshadow:/etc/gshadow:ro \
       --user=my-UID:my-GID \

-      # Recommended: delete your container when you exit it
+      # Recommended: use an init process and delete your container when you exit it
       --init --rm \

-      # Mandatory: mount your local CDFF repository inside your container
+      # Mandatory: mount your local CDFF-core+support repository inside your container
       --volume=/absolute/path/to/CDFF/repository:/where/i/want/it/in/the/container \

-      # Optional: also mount your local CDFF-dev repository if you want to use it
+      # Optional: also mount your local CDFF-dev repository if you want to use CDFF-dev
       --volume=/absolute/path/to/CDFF-dev/repository:/where/i/want/it/in/the/container \

       # Mandatory: interactively use a terminal in your container